-David is the editor of Soccer Coach Weekly, Better Soccer Coaching and Better Football Coaching.
-Coaching for 15 years, Dave has coached many teams in a range of age groups.
+Dave is head coach and editor of Soccer Coach Weekly.
+For 15 years, Dave has coached many teams in a range of age groups.
 All of them have two things in common – they play a fluid, passing game and tend to win a lot.
 His qualifications include: FA Youth Modules, 1, 2 and 3, FA Levels 1 and 2, Coerver Youth Module, and FA Youth Level 3.

 Tony Carr is a consultant on youth development at English Premier League club West Ham United.
 From 1973 to 2014 he was Director of the club’s famous academy developing players including Rio Ferdinand, Frank Lampard, Michael Carrick, Joe Cole and John Terry.